-The paper producer may turn to S. Bederian Technical Service LLC for analysis of threading difficulties or service and optimization of existing threading equipment.
+The paper producer may turn to S. Bederian Technical Service LLC for analysis of paper machine threading difficulties or service and optimization of existing tail threading equipment.

 Formed in 2009 S. Bederian Technical Service LLC is a sole-proprietorship for an acknowledged process expert in tail-threading of paper-making machinery.
 Mr. Bederian has over 40-years of experience to the paper machine industry.

 In a career beginning at paper machine supplier Sandy Hill Corporation and continuing to the present day Mr. Bederian has initiated machine design, development and control in paper-production and converting machines.